 Any defensive player crosses the line of scrimmage before the ball is snapped – Off sides ( 5 yards LOS and first down )

 Any defensive player, not lined up at the rush line crosses the line of scrimmage before the ball is passed or handed off – Illegal rush ( 5 yards LOS and first down )

 ** Special Circumstances

-Teams are NOT required to rush the QB, seven-second clock is in effect.
+- Teams are NOT required to rush the QB, 7-second or 5-second clock is in effect.

 The Offense cannot impede the rusher in any way.
 The rusher must have a CLEAR PATH to the QB and any interference that would impede his/her path to the QB will be considered screening.
 The defense may attempt to block a pass provided they do not strike the passer.